 The landscape of treatment for hepatitis C virus (HCV) infection has evolved substantially since the introduction of highly effective HCV protease inhibitor therapies in 2011.
 The pace of change is expected to increase rapidly, as numerous new drugs with different mechanisms of action will likely become available over the next few years.
-To provide healthcare professionals with timely guidance as new therapies are available and integrated into HCV regimens, the Infectious Diseases Society of America (IDSA) and American Association for the Study of Liver Diseases (AASLD) have developed a web-based process for the rapid formulation and dissemination of evidence-based, expert-developed recommendations for hepatitis C management.
-The International Antiviral Society–USA (IAS–USA) provides the structure and assistance to sustain the process that represents the work of leading authorities in hepatitis C prevention, diagnosis, and treatment.
+To provide healthcare professionals with timely guidance as new therapies are available and integrated into HCV regimens, the Infectious Diseases Society of America (IDSA) and American Association for the Study of Liver Diseases (AASLD), in collaboration with the International Antiviral Society–USA (IAS–USA), have developed a web-based process for the rapid formulation and dissemination of evidence-based, expert-developed recommendations for hepatitis C management.
+The IAS–USA provides the structure and assistance to sustain the process that represents the work of leading authorities in hepatitis C prevention, diagnosis, and treatment in adults.

-This Guidance should be considered a "living document" in that new sections will be added (eg, Who and When to Initiate Treatment, and Monitoring Patients Who are On or Have Completed Therapy are coming soon) and the Guidance will be updated frequently as new information and treatments become available.
+This Guidance should be considered a "living document" in that the Guidance will be updated frequently as new information and treatments become available.
 This continually evolving report provides guidance on FDA-approved regimens.
 At times, it may also recommend off-label use of certain drugs or tests or provide guidance for regimens not yet approved by FDA.
 Readers should consult prescribing information and other resources for further information.
 Of note, the choice of treatment may, in the future, be further guided by data from cost-effectiveness studies.